Volscente/cheat_sheets/data_engineering/general/data_engineering_theory.md

 Suppose you want to aggregate the sales from the 'Sales' column, with a Row-Oriented Database you need to load the whole table.
 While with a Column-Oriented Database you just need to load the 'Sales' column.
 ![Database Types](./../../images/data_engineering/general_2.png)
+## Fact Tables vs Normal Tables
+Both normal tables and Fact Tables are used to store data, their purposes, structures, and the type of data they store differ significantly.
+Normal tables focus on capturing operational details, while Fact Tables focus on storing quantitative metrics for analysis and decision-making.
 # Data Warehouse (DWH)
 ## Definition
 It acts as the source of truth for Data Analytics and Data Reporting teams.
 They are not designed for unstructured data.